-Covering symptoms, triggers, and treatments for skin redness and inflammationPosted on January 15, 2020 Written by: 100% PURE ®
+Covering symptoms, triggers, and treatments for blotchy skin on facePosted on March 4, 2022 Written by: 100% PURE ®

 Blushing from embarrassment is one thing, but persistent facial redness can be just plain maddening – insert fuming red-faced emoji!
 Adding to the frustration is the attempt to figure out if your redness is from blotchy skin or something more: namely, rosacea.

 While neither skin condition is completely avoidable, there are a few ways to help calm your complexion.
 We’ll give you the 411 on both blotchy skin on face and rosacea, and how you can manage symptoms to bring back your skin A-game.

 Does your face flush easily, and then stay that way for a while?
 It’s common after cardio or cocktails, but long-term redness combined with breakouts or a hereditary disposition could mean something more: rosacea.

 Rosacea is a common condition that mainly affects the face – though it can appear on the chest, back, or neck – causing redness and visible blood vessels.
 The affected skin might be thickened or swollen, and have small, red, pus-filled bumps.
 These can often be mistaken for acne, eczema, or a skin allergy.

 Constant uneven skin tone could mean rosacea, or could also be due to other causes falling under blotchy skin.
 If you have blotchiness and uneven skin tone, you may see red, white, or dark patches on your skin.
 These blotchy patches of skin may become more visible when dead surface skin is not regularly exfoliated.
 Anyone can be susceptible to blotchiness, though certain habits can trigger it.